Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T hree-body problem as a problem of geodesic flows on R iemannian manifold

-As it is easy to see, the classical system of three bodies at motion in the $3D$ Euclidean space continuously forms the triangle, and hence Newton's equations describe the dynamical system on the space of such triangles \cite{Fiz}.
-The latter means that we can formally consider the motion of a body-system, consisting of two parts.
-The first is the rotational motion of the triangle body in the $3D$ Euclidean space and the second is the internal motion of the bodies in the plane defined by the triangle.
-As well-known, the configuration manifold of solid body $\mathbb{R}^6$ can be represented as a direct product of two subspaces \cite{Arnold1}:
+The classical three-body system moving in the Euclidean $3D$ space continuously forms a triangle, and, therefore, Newton's equations describe a dynamical system on the space of such triangles \cite{Fiz}.
+The latter means that we can formally divide the motion into two parts, the first of which is the rotational motion of the triangle of bodies in $3D$ Euclidean space, and the second is the internal motion of bodies in the plane of the triangle.

+As well-known, the configuration space of the solid body $\mathbb{R}^6$ can be represented as a direct product of two subspaces \cite{Arnold1}:

-where ${\mathbb{R}}^3$ is the manifold which is defined as an orthonormal space of relative distances between bodies, while $\mathbb{S}^3$ denotes the space of the rotation group $SO(3)$.
-However, in the considered problem the connections between the bodies are not holonomic, and therefore the representation (\ref{19ab}) for the configuration space is incorrect.
+where $:\Leftrightarrow$ by definition denotes equivalence, ${\mathbb{R}}^3$ is a manifold that is defined as the orthonormal space of relative distances between bodies, and $\mathbb{S}^3$ denotes the space of the rotation group $SO(3)$.
+Note that in the considered problem the connections between the bodies are not holonomic, and therefore the representation (\ref{19ab}) for the configuration space is incorrect.

-\textbf{Definition 5.} Let $\mathcal{M}$ be a 6D Riemannian manifold on which the local coordinate system is defined:
+\textbf{Definition 5.} \emph{Let} $\mathcal{M}$ \emph{be a 6D Riemannian manifold on which the local coordinate system is defined:}